-Drawing has never been so advanced and intuitive with the advent of 3D printing pens.
+Drawing has never been so advanced and intuitive with the advent of 3D pens for kids.
 These ordinary looking pens help you achieve the extraordinary.
 For those who are new to this, these pens allow you to draw things exactly as you imagine them using heated plastic filaments inserted in the pens.
-3D pens for kids foster creativity and are a lot of fun as objects that are drawn on paper have the ability to come alive into real life.
+3D pens foster creativity and are a lot of fun as objects that are drawn on paper have the ability to come alive into real life.
 Here we have updated our list of 3D pens for kids for 2017.

 Teaching kids about design, building and spatial understanding is part and parcel of the 3Doodler Start pen.
 This multi-award winning wireless 3D pen for kids is safe, with no hot parts, and non-toxic BPA free refills.
 Kids can use their hands to mould the plastic when it comes out of the pen, and it comes with a project book to give you ideas about creating stencils and objects.
 The pen is also available in discounted bundles for classrooms and learning spaces.
 For more inspiration, the 3Doodler Project Book has 26 step by step projects to follow.